PavelVavruska/eshop-data-miner/README.rst

 Eshop data miner
 ====================

-Simple data-mining app for converting html -> CSV.
+Sample of data-mining app for web interaction.